safesoftware/FMETraining/ServerAuthoring1Basics/Exercise4.md

 <tr>
 <td style="border: 1px solid darkorange">
 <span style="font-family:serif; font-style:italic; font-size:larger">
-If you have lots of experience with FME Workbench - <strong>and if your instructor agrees</strong> - simply open the workspace listed in the header above and skip to step 7
+If you have lots of experience with FME Workbench - <strong>and if your instructor agrees</strong> - simply open the end workspace listed in the header above and skip to step 7
 </span>
 </td>
 </tr>